pyxtal package

 a list of pyxtal structures with minimum super group symmetries

-Export to ase Atoms object.
+Export to ASE Atoms object.

 to_atomic_xtal()[source]